guaix-ucm/pyemir/doc/user/imaging.rst

 Results
 +++++++
-The result of the Recipe is an object of type :class:`~emir.recipes.MicroDitheredImageRecipeResult`.
+The result of the Recipe is an object of type :class:`~emirdrp.recipes.MicroDitheredImageRecipeResult`.
-It contains two objects, a :class:`~emir.dataproducts.FrameDataProduct` containing the result frame and a :class:`~emir.dataproducts.SourcesCatalog` containing a catalog of sources.
+It contains two objects, a :class:`~emirdrp.dataproducts.FrameDataProduct` containing the result frame and a :class:`~emirdrp.dataproducts.SourcesCatalog` containing a catalog of sources.